When an event occurs, we send you a webhook notification to tell you what's happened so you can take action and keep your business running smoothly.

 Set up your webhooks in the business channel settings section of the Hub or by using our webhook management API.
 Easily configure multiple webhook endpoints to perform various processes for each of your channels:

 - Add or remove webhook endpoints

 - Subscribe or unsubscribe your endpoint event types

 - Add authorization headers to your endpoints

 When a webhook notification fails, the retry mechanism begins.
-We automatically try to resend the web notification multiple times, before sending you an email informing you of the failure.
+We automatically try to resend the web notification multiple times (after 5 minutes, 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, and 8 hours), before sending you an email informing you of the failure.
 If we detect that failures are still occurring after a set period of time, we will unsubscribe that event type from the problematic webhook endpoint.
 This will not affect any other subscribed event types.

 You can re-enable, view and configure the webhook at any time in the business level settings of the Hub.
 However, if you no longer require this particular event type, no further action is necessary.

 Amazon’s Simple Queue Service (SQS) features "at-least-once delivery"; this indicates that an endpoint could receive a webhook more than once if we receive duplicate copies of a message.
 Although this is a rare occurrence, we recommend that endpoints process webhooks in a manner that anticipates duplicates and deals with them appropriately.
 To do this, save all original webhooks, and when a new webhook is received, disregard it if it already exists.

 Requests to an endpoint will time out after 30 seconds.
 Therefore it's vital for the endpoint to return a